apache/parquet-format/CONTRIBUTING.md

 can guarantee that all readers of the parquet files they produce can read a new feature.

-After turning a feature on by default implementations are encouraged to keep a configuration to turn off the feature.
+After changing defaults implementations are encouraged to keep a configuration mechanism to specify a prior format version or turn off specific features.
 A recommendation for full deprecation will be made in a future iteration of this document.

-For features released prior to October 2024, target dates for each of these categories will be updated as part of the `parquet-java 2.0` release process based on a collected feature compatibility matrix.
+As of June 2026, the current recommended default specification release version to use is 2.10.0.

 For each release of `parquet-java` or `parquet-format` that influences this guidance it is expected exact dates will be added to parquet-format to provide